AndreyGermanov/smart_shape/README.md

 In this example, event listener will run every time when user moves the shape on the screen. `event` object contains old position of the shape and new position (left,right,top,bottom,width and height).

 Using the options, the event listeners and the API methods of SmartShape objects, developer can create highly customized types of shapes for specific tasks and integrate them to their applications.
-Look [Examples][#Examples+SmartShape] section to see source code and live applications, that use the SmartShape.
+Look [Examples](#Examples+SmartShape) section to see source code and live applications, that use the SmartShape.

 Full API that available for customization is in [API docs](https://github.com/AndreyGermanov/smart_shape/blob/main/docs/API.md).